Are you a recreational biker looking for new trails to explore? Fort Wayne’s biking trails offer cyclists fun and fitness while exploring the city.

 Fort Wayne's Trail Network

-Fort Wayne’s popular Rivergreenway offers extraordinary biking on trails throughout the city, providing a 25 mile long system through Fort Wayne and New Haven, IN.
-Snaking alongside the rivers, including the St. Joseph, St. Mary’s and Maumee Rivers, the Rivergreenway offers scenic views and outstanding vistas of historic neighborhoods.
+Fort Wayne’s popular Rivergreenway offers extraordinary biking on trails throughout the city, providing a 25-mile long system through Fort Wayne and New Haven, IN.
+Snaking alongside the rivers, including the St. Joseph, St. Marys, and Maumee Rivers, the Rivergreenway offers scenic views and outstanding vistas of historic neighborhoods.

 The Rivergreenway is open 6 AM to 11 PM.
 Check out the Rivergreenway trail map to plan your next cycling adventure.

-The Towpath trail’s official name is the Wabash and Erie Canal Towpath trail, because it follows the historic transportation route of the former canal.
+The Towpath Trail’s official name is the Wabash and Erie Canal Towpath Trail, because it follows the historic transportation route of the former canal.

-Salomon Park Loop
+Salomon Farm Loop